 Diagnosis of pseudogout

 In general, you need to see a doctor who can determine whether you have pseudogout or gout.
-Clues will be in the history, your medical history, and your imaging.
+The history, medical history, and imaging will provide clues.

-For example.
-Pseudogout X-ray often shows calcification of the cartilage, a term known as chondrocalcinosis.
-Similarly, ultrasound will often show bright calcium crystals in the middle of the articular cartilage.
+For example, a pseudogout X-ray often shows cartilage calcification, known as chondrocalcinosis.
+Similarly, ultrasound often shows bright calcium crystals in the middle of the articular cartilage.
+Other conditions, such as haemochromatosis (iron overload), can precipitate pseudogout.

 However, in most cases, we make a diagnosis by a joint fluid test.